The Beatles and India

 The Beatles and India is a 2021 documentary film directed by Indian author and political journalist Ajoy Bose.
-It covers the Beatles' immersion in Indian culture and philosophy during the 1960s and the band's influence on India.
+It covers the Beatles' immersion in Indian culture and philosophy during the 1960s, including the band's 1968 stay in Rishikesh, and their influence on modern Indian culture.

 The documentary's world premiere took place on 29 May 2021, to close the UK Asian Film Festival (UKAFF).

 Production

 The film was inspired by Ajoy Bose's book Across the Universe: The Beatles in India, published in 2018, fifty years after the Beatles' highly publicised stay in Rishikesh, India.
 It was Bose's directorial debut.
 Cultural researcher Peter Compton co-directed and Reynold D'Silva, head of Silva Screen Music Group, produced the film.

 Bose credited the film with being the "brainchild" of D'Silva, who had first considered such a documentary over 30 years before, when his music company was working with George Harrison's HandMade Films.
 According to Bose, the reopening of the Rishikesh ashram where the Beatles once stayed brought the idea forward, and D'Silva arranged for Bose and Compton to meet at the 2018 Monmouth University conference on the Beatles' self-titled double album (also known as the "White Album").
 Bose and D'Silva then planned the project in Mumbai; by around mid 2019, production was underway with a research team, led by Compton, and a camera crew.